qazizaahirah/R/README.md

 # R
-This repository has some of my R code which I wrote to perform a KS tests on the distributions
+This repository has some of my R code which I wrote for my Big Data course and my thesis